Blog

 (iv) What are the Benefits of Membrane BioReactor Technology?

-• Enhanced Treatment Efficiency: MBR technology produces treated water of exceptional quality, surpassing stringent regulatory standards.
+• Enhanced Treatment Efficiency: MBR technology produces treated water that meets and exceeds the stringent requirements of the EU Urban Wastewater Treatment Directive (91/271/EEC) and the US EPA’s Guidelines for Water Reuse (EPA/600/R-12/618).
 It is superior to conventional wastewater treatment methods in terms of treatment efficiency and performance.
 The membranes effectively remove suspended solids, bacteria, viruses, and even certain pollutants, resulting in water that can be safely discharged or reused.

 Figure 7: Typical effluent quality values for a CAS system vs. an MBR system

 • Small Footprint: MBR systems have a compact footprint compared to conventional treatment processes.
 The membrane filtration component eliminates the need for secondary clarifiers, sand filters, and other large settling tanks.
-MBR systems typically require only a third of the space required by a CAS system.
+According to design guidelines published by the Water Environment Federation (WEF Manual of Practice No. 36), MBR systems typically require only 25-50% of the space needed for conventional activated sludge (CAS) systems with equivalent capacity.

 Coftec's Membrane Bioreactor (MBR) technology combines the principles of biological treatment and membrane filtration to achieve high-quality wastewater treatment in a containerised format.